K3vinb5/Unyo/README.md

 ## About Unyo

 **Unyo** is a desktop application (inspired from [Dantotsu](https://github.com/rebelonion/dantotsu)) where you can watch and read your favourite animes and mangas, it is fully integrated with anilist so whatever content you consume will always be synced automatically.
-It has great UI and animations, and above all Add-Free.
+It has great UI and animations, and above all Ad-Free.

 ## Installation